Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 Don Quixote and the First Modern Novel

 Hello readers, For the past few months, I have been slowly and steadily making my way through Cervantes’ sixteenth-century burlesque of all things chivalrous, Don Quixote.
 It is a hefty work, with the Penguin Classics edition clocking in at just under one thousand pages, and so I have been consuming it in small, easily digestible mouthfuls, leaving much time to chew in between each bite.
-Fortunately, the form of this satire […]
+Fortunately, the form of this […]

 Read more